mrtnzlml-archive/quick-payments/README.md

 # QR Code Specification

-QR code should contain only PoS URL unique for every retailer.
-Behind this PoS link is going to be:
+QR code should contain only unique ID for every retailer.
+Behind this merchant UID:

-- unique ID of the merchant
 - currency of the merchant
+- other details (TODO)

 # Scenes